Suncor Energy Target of Unusually High Options Trading (NYSE:SU)

-Suncor Energy Inc. (NYSE:SU – Get Rating) (TSE:SU) was the target of unusually large options trading on Wednesday.
-Stock traders purchased 28,315 put options on the stock.
-This represents an increase of approximately 2,998% compared to the typical daily volume of 914 put options.
+Suncor Energy Inc. (NYSE:SU – Get Rating) (TSE:SU) was the recipient of unusually large options trading on Wednesday.
+Traders acquired 28,315 put options on the stock.
+This represents an increase of 2,998% compared to the typical daily volume of 914 put options.

+Suncor Energy (NYSE:SU – Get Rating) (TSE:SU) last posted its earnings results on Monday, May 9th.
+The oil and gas producer reported $1.52 EPS for the quarter, beating the consensus estimate of $1.31 by $0.21.
+Suncor Energy had a return on equity of 15.69% and a net margin of 14.18%.
+The company had revenue of $10.65 billion for the quarter, compared to the consensus estimate of $9.18 billion.
+As a group, equities research analysts predict that Suncor Energy will post 5.94 earnings per share for the current fiscal year.

+SU has been the topic of several recent analyst reports.
+Wells Fargo & Company lifted their target price on Suncor Energy from $42.00 to $51.00 and gave the stock an “overweight” rating in a report on Friday, March 11th.
+StockNews.com started coverage on Suncor Energy in a report on Thursday, March 31st.
+They issued a “buy” rating on the stock.
+CIBC boosted their price target on Suncor Energy from C$50.00 to C$60.00 in a report on Thursday, April 14th.
+The Goldman Sachs Group boosted their price target on Suncor Energy from $38.00 to $43.00 and gave the company a “buy” rating in a report on Friday, May 20th.
+Finally, Credit Suisse Group boosted their price target on Suncor Energy from C$58.00 to C$63.00 and gave the company an “outperform” rating in a report on Thursday, June 9th.
+Four equities research analysts have rated the stock with a hold rating and thirteen have issued a buy rating to the company’s stock.
+According to data from MarketBeat, the company currently has a consensus rating of “Moderate Buy” and a consensus price target of $51.14.

-Several hedge funds have recently made changes to their positions in the company.
-Dodge & Cox boosted its stake in shares of Suncor Energy by 1.6% in the fourth quarter.
-Dodge & Cox now owns 55,104,954 shares of the oil and gas producer’s stock worth $1,379,277,000 after buying an additional 859,600 shares during the last quarter.
-Vanguard Group Inc. grew its stake in shares of Suncor Energy by 1.5% during the 1st quarter.
-Vanguard Group Inc. now owns 48,285,003 shares of the oil and gas producer’s stock worth $1,573,608,000 after purchasing an additional 702,121 shares during the period.
-Mackenzie Financial Corp increased its holdings in shares of Suncor Energy by 6.0% during the 1st quarter.
-Mackenzie Financial Corp now owns 25,270,442 shares of the oil and gas producer’s stock valued at $823,992,000 after purchasing an additional 1,439,547 shares in the last quarter.
-1832 Asset Management L.P. lifted its stake in shares of Suncor Energy by 0.9% in the 1st quarter.
-1832 Asset Management L.P. now owns 21,306,725 shares of the oil and gas producer’s stock valued at $685,090,000 after purchasing an additional 183,661 shares during the period.
-Finally, Arrowstreet Capital Limited Partnership boosted its holdings in Suncor Energy by 79.3% during the first quarter.
-Arrowstreet Capital Limited Partnership now owns 16,823,815 shares of the oil and gas producer’s stock worth $548,183,000 after buying an additional 7,438,559 shares in the last quarter.
+A number of large investors have recently modified their holdings of the stock.
+Investors Research Corp grew its position in Suncor Energy by 1.6% during the first quarter.
+Investors Research Corp now owns 18,577 shares of the oil and gas producer’s stock worth $605,000 after buying an additional 300 shares in the last quarter.
+Tyler Stone Wealth Management lifted its stake in Suncor Energy by 1.5% during the first quarter.
+Tyler Stone Wealth Management now owns 20,387 shares of the oil and gas producer’s stock worth $664,000 after purchasing an additional 301 shares during the last quarter.
+Quadrant Capital Group LLC lifted its stake in Suncor Energy by 7.2% during the first quarter.
+Quadrant Capital Group LLC now owns 4,794 shares of the oil and gas producer’s stock worth $157,000 after purchasing an additional 323 shares during the last quarter.
+Eagle Global Advisors LLC lifted its stake in Suncor Energy by 0.3% during the first quarter.
+Eagle Global Advisors LLC now owns 119,893 shares of the oil and gas producer’s stock worth $3,902,000 after purchasing an additional 404 shares during the last quarter.
+Finally, Carolinas Wealth Consulting LLC lifted its stake in Suncor Energy by 60.7% during the fourth quarter.
+Carolinas Wealth Consulting LLC now owns 1,165 shares of the oil and gas producer’s stock worth $29,000 after purchasing an additional 440 shares during the last quarter.
 58.48% of the stock is currently owned by institutional investors and hedge funds.

-Several analysts have issued reports on the company.
-Royal Bank of Canada upgraded Suncor Energy from a “sector perform” rating to an “outperform” rating in a research note on Tuesday, June 21st.
-National Bank Financial increased their target price on shares of Suncor Energy from C$54.00 to C$73.00 in a research report on Thursday, June 16th.
-Wells Fargo & Company increased their price target on shares of Suncor Energy from $42.00 to $51.00 and gave the stock an “overweight” rating in a research report on Friday, March 11th.
-Raymond James raised their target price on shares of Suncor Energy from C$50.00 to C$52.00 in a research report on Tuesday, May 10th.
-Finally, Credit Suisse Group increased their price objective on Suncor Energy from C$58.00 to C$63.00 and gave the company an “outperform” rating in a report on Thursday, June 9th.
-Four equities research analysts have rated the stock with a hold rating and thirteen have assigned a buy rating to the stock.
-According to MarketBeat, Suncor Energy currently has a consensus rating of “Moderate Buy” and an average target price of $51.14.

-Suncor Energy (NYSE:SU – Get Rating) (TSE:SU) last announced its quarterly earnings results on Monday, May 9th.
-The oil and gas producer reported $1.52 earnings per share for the quarter, topping the consensus estimate of $1.31 by $0.21.
-The firm had revenue of $10.65 billion during the quarter, compared to analysts’ expectations of $9.18 billion.
-Suncor Energy had a net margin of 14.18% and a return on equity of 15.69%.
-As a group, analysts forecast that Suncor Energy will post 5.94 EPS for the current fiscal year.

-The business also recently disclosed a quarterly dividend, which was paid on Friday, June 24th.
-Stockholders of record on Friday, June 3rd were issued a dividend of $0.3623 per share.
-The ex-dividend date was Thursday, June 2nd.
-This is a positive change from Suncor Energy’s previous quarterly dividend of $0.33.
-This represents a $1.45 dividend on an annualized basis and a dividend yield of 4.13%.
-Suncor Energy’s payout ratio is 43.57%.

 Suncor Energy Inc operates as an integrated energy company.
 The company primarily focuses on developing petroleum resource basins in Canada's Athabasca oil sands; explores, acquires, develops, produces, transports, refines, and markets crude oil in Canada and internationally; markets petroleum and petrochemical products under the Petro-Canada name primarily in Canada.